Health, Wellbeing & Inclusion

 Smoking management resources, posters and more can be found on the Good Sports website.

-Sport is meant to be fun, and everyone has the right to play sport in a safe and healthy environment.
-Bullying means that people are not treated with respect, dignity and fairness.
-Bullying can affect an individual’s enjoyment of sport, physical and mental health.
+Every person in sport, in every role, has the right to participate in an environment that is fun, safe and healthy, and to be treated with respect, dignity and fairness.
+Bullying in sport affects an individual's enjoyment of the sport, as well as physical and mental health.

 For emergency support, please contact 000.